bluegreen-labs/ecmwfr/README.md

 Programmatic interface to the two [European Centre for Medium-Range Weather Forecasts](https://www.ecmwf.int/) API services.
 The package provides easy access to the ['ECMWF' web API services](https://confluence.ecmwf.int/display/WEBAPI/ECMWF+Web+API+Home) and Copernicus [Climate Data Store](https://cds.climate.copernicus.eu) or 'CDS' from within R, matching and expanding upon the ECMWF python tools.

+## How to cite this package in your article

+You can cite this package like this "we obtained data from the European Centre for Medium-Range Weather Forecasts API using the ecmwf R package (Hufkens, Stauffer, and Campitelli 2019)".
+Here is the full bibliographic reference to include in your reference list (don't forget to update the 'last accessed' date):

+> Hufkens, K., R. Stauffer, & E. Campitelli.
+(2019). ecmwfr: Programmatic interface to the two European Centre for Medium-Range Weather Forecasts API services.
+(Version v1.2.0).
+Zenodo. http://doi.org/10.5281/zenodo.2647541.
+Last accessed 15 May 2020

 ## Installation

 ### stable release